willianpc/instana-mock-agent/README.md

 # Instana Mock Agent

-The idea is to provide a mocked agent that offers the following endpoints:
+The idea is to provide a manager that spawns mocked agents.

+Each of these mocked agents provide the following endpoints:

 1. Agent ping.
 Eg: `/com.instana.plugin.golang.12345`
 1. Discovery.
 Eg: `/com.instana.plugin.golang.discovery`